FAQ

 What are the Sepsis CoLab’s focus areas?

-- Patient and facility data – develop tools to enhance the collection of relevant, accurate data for research and quality improvement.
+- Patient and facility data – Developing tools to enhance data collection for research and quality improvement.

-- Mobile and web applications – develop tools to inform, diagnose, advise and plan for improved outcomes using low-cost mobile technologies.
+- Mobile and web applications – Creating low-cost digital tools to inform, diagnose, advise, and plan for improved sepsis outcomes.

-- Modelling and analytics – share and use information and data to draw conclusions about the best courses of action
+- Modelling and analytics – Sharing and analyzing data to identify the best treatment approaches.

-- Advocacy and prevention – advocate on a facility, national, and global scale for improved guidelines and practices for improved early recognition of sepsis.
+- Advocacy and prevention – Promoting improved guidelines and practices at facility, national, and global levels for early sepsis recognition.

 Why join the Sepsis CoLab?